brendacs/colludia-gatsby/src/content/posts/review/2020-04-24-adventure-awaits-night-of-the-rabbit.markdown

   ]
 ---

 Jerry Hazelnut, a young boy on his very last day of summer vacation, has always wanted to be a magician.
 With the help of a particular white rabbit (or, is Jerry helping the rabbit?), his once in a lifetime chance to fulfill his dream has come.
-Suddenly, the mundane world that he’s so used to living in is full of a different kind of life—a mystical kind of life.
+Suddenly, the mundane world that he’s so used to living in is full of a different kind of life — a mystical kind of life.

 As a writer who dreamed a whole bunch as a child, [_The Night of the Rabbit_](https://store.steampowered.com/app/230820/The_Night_of_the_Rabbit/) made me relive the time when I had nothing to worry about except how to spend my summer days.
 If I could describe this game in one sentence, it is setting out on an adventure without worrying when you’ll be back, full of energy and the potential to change the world.